smart Argentina: The Tweet Commercial

 Why it works.
 In-store plus online, one mechanic

 The activation keeps the interaction simple and intuitive.
 Air in.
 Speed out.
 It also connects two environments that are usually separate.
 A physical point of sale moment and an online experience.
-With one shared mechanic.
+Because the same input powers both versions, the idea is easy to understand, easy to demonstrate, and easy to retell.

 A few fast answers before you act